Frequently asked questions

-- Data field 1 (below date) – sunrise and sunset times or two alternate time zones
+- Upper data field option 1 (below date) – sunrise and sunset times or two alternate time zones

-- Data field 2 (next to date) – activity bar or weather
+- Upper data field option 2 (next to date) – activity bar or weather

-- Data field 3 (below time) – weekly steps graph, 4h atmospheric pressure graph, 4h HR graph or 2 alternate times with zone labels.
-Changing the settings in this field requires unlock key and some options are not available on some watch models.
+- Lower data field option 1 (below time) – data box with 6 data slots, weekly steps graph, 4h atmospheric pressure, elevation or HR graph or 2 alternate times with zone labels.

-The steps graph consists of 8 bars, each representing daily steps count, arranged by time from left to right.
+The graph consists of 8 bars, each representing daily steps or floors count, arranged by time from left to right.
 So the rightmost bar is growing as you continue walking during the day.

 The graph is described by 4 numbers:

-- top left – maximum daily steps count over the last 8 days
+- top left – maximum daily count over the last 8 days

-- bottom left – minimum daily steps count over the last 8 days
+- bottom left – minimum daily count over the last 8 days

 - top right – today’s current count